Khanalpooja/backup-khanalpooja.github.io/about.md

 ## Hello and Welcome!

 I'm thrilled you are here!
-My name is Pooja Khanal, and I hail from the beautiful and diverse country of Nepal.
-Professionally, I've carved a niche for myself as a Software Quality Assurance Engineer, where I merge my analytical skills with my passion for technology.
-But beyond the codes and test cases, there's another side to me that craves adventure and exploration - within myself and the world.
+My name is Pooja Khanal, I live in the United States but I come from the beautiful and diverse country of Nepal.
+As a Software Engineer, I combine my analytical skills with a deep passion for technology.
+However, beyond my professional life, I am driven by a profound desire for adventure and exploration—both within and around the world.
+This website is where I share the experiences and insights that have shaped me.

-### My Passion for Travel

-Travel is not just a hobby for me; it is a profound way of life.
-The vastness and variety of our planet continually captivates me.
-Whether I am traversing the majestic Himalayas or discovering the pristine beauty of USA's national parks, each journey deepens my affection for the world.
-The serene landscapes and thrilling wildlife encounters have been transformative, each adventure weaving its unique narrative into the tapestry of my life.

-### Why I Write

-Welcome to my little space on the internet— a place where my love for technology, travel, and literature comes together.
-This website is my way of sharing the experiences and insights that have touched my life.
-I believe that by sharing our stories, we not only revisit our own adventures but also encourage others to begin their own.

-Whether you're here for insights into the latest tech, to read about far-off places, or to explore different perspectives through stories, I hope you find something that resonates.
+Whether you're here to dive into the latest tech developments, read about remote places, or explore different perspectives through stories, I hope you find something that resonates.
 Let's journey together, discovering new technologies, places, and ideas along the way.

+### My Passion for Travel and Writing

+Travel for me is more than a hobby; it's a way of life.
+The vastness and variety of our planet captivate me endlessly.
+From the majestic Himalayas to the pristine beauty of America's national parks, each journey deepens my affection for the world.
+The serene landscapes and thrilling wildlife encounters are transformative, each adventure weaving its unique narrative into my life's tapestry.

+Traveling sparks a cascade of thoughts and emotions as I meet new people and explore different landscapes.
+These encounters, whether with nature or individuals from various backgrounds, broaden my perspective and inspire me to capture these moments through writing.
+I write not just about the places I visit but also about the life experiences and subtle observations that resonate with me deeply.
+Sharing our stories not only allows us to reflect on our experiences but also inspires others to embark on their own adventures.

 <!-- <h2>Skills</h2>